-Trying to keep deer out of the garden can be frustrating to say the least but with a little know how and ingenuity, your efforts for garden deer protection could be well worth the trouble.
-Keep reading to learn a little more about how to keep deer out of garden.
+Trying to keep deer out of the garden can be frustrating, to say the least, but with a little know-how and ingenuity, your efforts for garden deer protection could be well worth the trouble.
+Keep reading to learn a little more about how to keep deer out of the garden.

 How to Keep Deer Out of Garden